napnap75/rpi-docker-backup/README.md

 This image contains :
 - [Restic](https://restic.github.io/).

-This image runs a backup every night (between midnight and 7 AM) of the followin parts of all the containers running on the host :
+This image runs a backup every night (between midnight and 7 AM) of the following parts of all the containers running on the host :
 - The volumes specified by the label `napnap75.backup.volumes`
 - The directories specified by the label `napnap75.backup.dirs`